Last Updated on

 The Good, the Bad, and the Ugly of Getting Married Young

 Everyone always says that the first year of marriage is the hardest year.
-And, I believe the reason the first year is so difficult is because you have to learn to think and act as a unit.
+And, I believe the reason the first year is so difficult is that you have to learn to think and act as a unit.
 You are not just one person by yourself anymore.
 You and your spouse are a team, which means everything you do affects your spouse and vice versa.
 But the problem with being young is that it is hard to put someone else’s needs before yours.
 Especially if you have never had to before.

 “Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh (Genesis 2:24).”